 She blinked, realizing that his lids were once again lowered, guarded.
 "Yeah?"

-, as she liked to call it.
+Scorpius began going to her when he was in one of his moods, as she liked to call it.
 He talked in hypotheticals and metaphors that went nowhere.
 Half the time Rose thought it was profound.
-It made her consider aspects of her own life.
-Where it was headed.
-The other half, she thought he was just too scared to not beat around the bush.
+Their conversations made her consider her own life, where it was headed.
+The other half of the time, she thought he was an idiot with big words, afraid of decisions.

 He had yet to correct her.

 "How do you do it?"
-Scorpius asked one day in class.
+Scorpius asked.

-"Do you fancy him?" asked Albus.
+"Do you fancy him?"